How do you decock a USP Compact pistol? [drop hammer without firing]

 Frequently Asked Questions

-How do you safely decock a Heckler & Koch USP Compact pistol?
+How do you safely decock a Heckler & Koch USP Compact?

-What is the purpose of the decocking lever on the USP Compact?
+What is the purpose of the decocking lever on a USP Compact?

-The decocking lever on the Heckler & Koch USP Compact serves a crucial safety function.
-It allows the shooter to safely lower the hammer from a cocked position to a decocked state, readying the pistol for a double-action trigger pull without needing to fire it.
+The decocking lever on the Heckler & Koch USP Compact serves to safely lower the hammer from a cocked state to a decocked position.
+This allows for a double-action trigger pull on the next shot and is a key safety feature for carrying the pistol.

 More Training & Techniques Videos You Might Like